zurfarosa/Dutch/RULES.md

 # Intro

 A card game for 2 players, ages 10 and up.
-Playing time: 15 minutes.
+Playing time: 20 minutes.
 By Richard Hoile.

-Players compete to buy the best cards from a Dutch auction, where the cost of cards is constantly dropping.
-A fine balance must be struck - the cards needed to outbid, out-purchase and steal from your opponent during the game may not be the cards that score you the most points at the end of the game.
+Players compete to build the most valuable deck by buying cards from a Dutch auction, where the cost of cards is constantly dropping.
+But which cards to buy?
+Those richest victory points will not on their own allow you to outbid your opponent or activate the powers essential for building the finest deck.

 # Objective